Jesse Rodriguez: Return to super flyweight

-Rodriguez vs. Estrada
+Rodriguez vs. Estrada, Guevara

 It was reported on March 19, 2024, that Rodriguez was in negotiations with 34 year old veteran and WBC super flyweight champion Juan Francisco Estrada.
 On March 28, 2024, the fight was officially announced.
 The fight was scheduled to take place at the Footprint Center in Phoenix, Arizona on June 29, 2024.
 This was Estrada's first fight in 18 months.
 Despite suffering the first knockdown of his professional career in the 6th round, Rodriguez won the fight by a seventh round knockout.
 He dropped Estrada once in the fourth round, before a second and final knockdown in the seventh round by body shot, whereupon the fight was stopped as Estrada was counted out.
-The three official judges were split on their scorecards at the time of the stoppage: one had the Rodriguez up 58-54, the second judge had Estrada up 57-56, while the third judge saw the fight as a 56-56 draw.
+The three official judges were split on their scorecards at the time of the stoppage: one had the Rodriguez up 58–54, the second judge had Estrada up 57–56, while the third judge saw the fight as a 56–56 draw.